Sign Up

 • Withdrawn, refusing to interact, depressed

-• A dangerous or unsafe living place like bad wiring, no heat, or running water
+• A dangerous or unsafe living place that has bad wiring, no heat, or running water

 • A dependent adult's report of being mistreated